-- Secure the differential to a workbench. - Remove the bolts that hold the ring gear in place. - Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier. - Remove the original bearings and shims from the differential center using a bearing puller. - NOTE :
+Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier.

+Remove the original bearings and shims from the differential center using a bearing puller.

-Keep the bearings and shims separated so that they can be identified as to which end of the differential they came from.
+Keep the shims separated so that they can be identified as to which end of the differential they came from.